FR-translation-for-Stardew-Valley-Mods/predictivemods/PublicAccessTV/README.md

 ### Mining Advisory

 Tune in to Marlon and Gil at the Adventurer's Guild on any day you're considering a trek into the mines.
 They'll give you advance warning of major monster activity and point you to any particularly valuable caches.
-Complete the "Initiation" quest to access this members-only program. *[SVE](https://www.nexusmods.com/stardewvalley/mods/3753) players will also need two hearts of friendship with Marlon.*
+Complete the "Initiation" quest to access this members-only program; Marlon will write you a letter when it's available to you. *[SVE](https://www.nexusmods.com/stardewvalley/mods/3753) players will also need two hearts of friendship with Marlon.*

 <!-- TODO: Shop the Valley -->

 ### In the Cans

 Hosted by Linus, this daily program clues you in on loot you can find in garbage cans that day.
 This is a passion project he's sharing with you on a little-known channel.
-Reach four hearts of friendship with Linus, plus look in at least one can yourself, to inspire him to go on the air.
+Reach four hearts of friendship with Linus, then look in a can yourself, to inspire him to go on the air.

 <!-- TODO: Fashion Showcase -->

 ### Train Timetable

 Each day, Demetrius comes to you from his lab with a look at the trains scheduled to pass through town soon.
-Once the railroad is accessible, reach two hearts of friendship with Demetrius and he'll decide to keep his fellow railfans in the loop.
+Once the railroad is accessible and you have at least two hearts of friendship with Demetrius, meet him by the tracks.
+If you share his interest, he'll decide to keep his fellow railfans in the loop.

 ### Other channels